symfony/symfony/UPDATE.md

   methods in the Serializer class itself breaking BC and adding component specific Exception classes.

+* The FileType Form class has been heavily changed:

+    * The temporary storage has been removed.

-* The temporary storage for file uploads has been removed
+    * The file type `type` option has also been removed (the new behavior is the same as when the `type` was set to `file` before).

+    * The file input is now rendered as any other input field.

 * The `Symfony\Component\HttpFoundation\File\File::getExtension()` and
   `guessExtension()` methods do not return the extension with a `.` anymore.